Need an answer, have a question?

 I always shoot RAW unless specifically asked to do otherwise.
 Taking wedding photos in JPEG mode leaves the photographer at a serious disadvantage.
 The JPEGs produced by a camera allow very little latitude for making corrections after the fact.
 If you don't get the exposure, color balance, etc. exactly right you are probably out of luck!
 Shooting in RAW format gives the photographer a huge advantage when doing post-processing corrections of the files; it is as close as you can get to having true "digital negatives".
 Because RAW images require time-intensive post-processing work on the computer there are many photographers who will try to get away with shooting JPEGs.
 These photographers are known in the industry as "Shoot to Burn" photographers.
 Basically they just trust their camera to make all of the exposure decisions, shoot the photos, and then burn the result straight to a CD or DVD without doing any editing or post-processing work.
 This is not someone who you want to trust to take your wedding photos!
 I know of very few serious wedding professionals who don't shoot in RAW, and I frankly don't understand the reasoning of those who don't.
 If you talk to a photographer who tries to tell you there is no difference between the two formats you should seriously question his competence, and keep looking for someone else!

-After I download the files to my computer, I spend a lot of hours (usually about twice as much time as I did actually taking the photos) looking at all of the images and making corrections for exposure, color balance, etc. as well as cropping images when I think it is warranted.
+After I download the files to my computer, I spend a lot of hours (usually two to three times as much time as I did actually taking the photos) looking at all of the images and making corrections for exposure, color balance, etc. as well as cropping images when I think it is warranted.
 I always take at least a few images and make copies that I convert to B&W, sepia tone, or add some other effect so you can see some of the possibilities available with your photos.
-Once I have everything looking the way I want it to I make high-resolution JPEG files of all of the images and burn them to a CD, which you get to keep.
-The reason that I give you JPEG files on your CD is because few people who are not professional photographers have the specialized software needed to view RAW images, or the knowledge of how to work with these files.
+Once I have everything looking the way I want it to I make high-resolution JPEG files of all of the images and burn them to a CD or USB stick, which you get to keep.
+The reason that I give you JPEG files is because few people who are not professional photographers have the specialized software needed to view RAW images, and the initial RAW images are just that - raw and unfinished.
 Also, photo labs are not able to print images directly from RAW files.